• Home

 Who can provide EMDR as a treatment method?

 EMDR therapy must be provided by at least a masters level clinician who has been trained in EMDR at an EMDRIA approved training.
 Training consists of 2 basic courses, and upon completion clinicians must attend 10 hours of consultation with an approved EMDR consultant.
 After completion of the 10 consultation hours, the clinician is trained in EMDR.
 Many therapists claim to be trained in EMDR, however were not provided training by an EMDRIA approved site.
-If you choose to do EMDR, be sure to ask your EMDR practioner if they attended an EMDRIA approved training.
+At Harmonia Wellness, our EMDR practioners have all attended an EMDRIA approved training.

 Eyes depicting EMDR and brain processing